DigitalForgeLLC/ticket-smith-resources/dark_horse_spike_template.md

 - If section has content: content → blank line → ---
 - If section is empty: header → blank line → ---

-## Spike-Specific Guidelines
+## Content Guidelines
+- Document exactly as stated without elaboration
+- Include only explicitly provided information
+- Never suggest methodologies or expand scope

+### Spike-Specific
 - Document research questions exactly as stated
 - Focus on investigation and reporting, not implementation
-- Never suggest methodologies or expand scope
 - Include deliverables section ONLY if user specifies outputs

 ## Examples